Pligabue/CtxKG/README.md

 ## Clean graphs

-By running `python clean_graphs.py`, the previously generated graphs are cleaned, which means that synonyms are reduced into a single entity, the one among the synonyms that is the most recurring in the graph.
+By running `python -m src.ctxkg.builders.clean_graphs`, the previously generated graphs are cleaned, which means that synonyms are reduced into a single entity, the one among the synonyms that is the most recurring in the graph.

 ## Build bridges

-To generate connections between different graphs, run `python build_bridges`.
+To generate connections between different graphs, run `python -m src.ctxkg.builders.build_bridges`.
 This is by far the most time-consuming step, as all graphs are compared to each other.
 This part also uses CLI arguments:
 - `-t`/`--threshold`: the minimum cosine for two entities to be considered synonyms.
 - `-r`/`--ratio`: the ratio between the base entity encoding and the triple encoding for the generation of the final entity encoding.
 - `-o`/`--overwrite`: if the bridges generated in a previous run should be redone.